evelyne24/ops-intelligence/docs/01_project_structure.md

 ## High-Level Architecture

-The project is an "Agentic Operational Intelligence System" designed to analyze operational data and present it through a web dashboard.
+The project is an "Agentic Operational Intelligence System" designed to analyze operational data from a version control system (like Git) and a project management tool (like Jira) and present it through a web dashboard.
 It consists of two main services orchestrated by Docker Compose:

 1.  **`analyzer`**: A batch job that runs a `crewai`-based agentic crew to perform data analysis.
 2.  **`dashboard`**: A Streamlit web application that visualizes the results from the `analyzer`.

-These services communicate via a shared Docker volume named `shared_data`.
+These services communicate via **AWS S3** (or a local equivalent like LocalStack).
+The `analyzer` uploads its results to an S3 bucket, and the `dashboard` reads from it.

 ## Directory Structure